juliana-gru/Jamming/README.md

 - Can save the playlist to their spotify account.

 ### Additional features I've added:
-- User can play previews of songs (if available)
+- User can play previews of songs (if made available by the Spotify API)
 - User can execute a search when pressing 'Enter' on the search bar
-- Saves your first search term to local storage so user doesn't have to repeat the search when being redirected from the Spotify authorization page.
+- Saves your first search term to local storage so user doesn't have to repeat the search when being redirected from the Spotify auth page.
 - Added meta tags to improve SEO